 Section 3: Any member whose dues remain unpaid thirty (30) days after the due date shall be so notified by the Treasurer.
 The member in question must pay their dues before April 1, or the treasurer is required to drop that member from the rolls of this organization.

 Section 1: The officers shall be President, First Vice President, Second Vice President, Secretary, and Treasurer.

-Section 2: The officers shall be elected at the annual business meeting for terms of one year, but shall hold office until the successors are duly elected and installed.
-No elected officer may serve for more than two consecutive terms in any one office, except for the secretary and treasurer.
+Section 2.
+The officers shall be elected at the annual business meeting for terms of two years, but shall hold office until the successors are duly elected and installed.
+No elected officer may serve for more than two consecutive terms in any one office, except the secretary and treasurer.

 Section 3: The new officers will assume their duties under new business at the fall meeting.

 Section 4: A simple majority of the vote shall elect any officer.

 Section 5: In the event that an officer resigns or is unable to serve, the Executive Committee shall appoint a replacement to serve until the next officer election.